Directory of U.S. Military Rockets and Missiles

 In the 1996/1997 time frame, the U.S. Air Force began to define plans for building blocks of a future Military Spaceplane (MSP) system.
 The full scope of these plans came to public attention in January 1998, when the Air Force Research Laboratory (AFRL) Space Vehicles Directorate (VS) requested proposals from the industry to study various aspects of advanced military space technology.
 This included research related to a potential MSP system.
 The latter was to cover concepts for RLVs (Reusable Launch Vehicles), SMVs (Space Manoeuver Vehicles, see X-37/X-40), so-called CAVs (Common Aero Vehicles), and pop-up upper stages (see X-42/USFE).

 A CAV was defined as a manoeuverable hypersonic reentry vehicle, which can dispense a variety of payloads inside the atmosphere.
 CAV payloads could include multiple precision-guided penetrator warheads, which would use the CAV's high reentry velocity to achieve particularly deep penetration.
 The "Aero" in the name actually stood for "aeroshell" and not "aerospace", meaning that the CAV was a common aerothermodynamic shell for varying and multiple payloads.
 The CAV itself was to be launched into its suborbital trajectory either by expendable boosters or RLVs.
 At some time in late 1997 or early 1998, the designation X-41A was officially allocated to a CAV demonstrator vehicle.
-However, this designation has so far not been further used in any official announcements, and it's not clear if it is actually applicable to the CAV/HTV vehicle discussed below.
+However, this designation has not been further used in any official announcements, and it's not clear if it was actually applicable to the CAV/HTV vehicle discussed below.

 Image: NSSRM